-The identity of the superyacht which she will be supporting has not yet been confirmed but sources suggest she could be the support yacht of Y721, or Koru, the yacht reportedly commissioned for Jeff Bezos.
+The superyacht which she will be supporting is Y721, or Koru, the yacht reportedly commissioned for Jeff Bezos.

 The vessel hit the water in October showing off a grey hull, orange boot stripe and Damen Yachting's signature high forebody and open aft deck, which will be used for storing tenders and toys.

 The model has been designed in-house and features a 12.6 metre beam and an impressive volume of 1,900GT, which includes the capacity to store emergency relief support equipment.